 Corporate Debt Obligations.
 The Fund may invest in corporate debt obligations.
 Corporate debt obligations include corporate bonds, debentures, notes, commercial paper and other similar corporate debt instruments.
 Companies use these instruments to borrow money from investors.
 The issuer pays the investor a fixed or variable rate of interest and must repay the amount borrowed at maturity.

-Commercial paper (short-term unsecured promissory notes) is issued by companies to finance their current obligations and normally has a maturity of less than nine (9) months.
-In addition, the Fund also may invest in corporate debt securities registered and sold in the U.S. by foreign issuers (Yankee bonds) and those sold outside the U.S. by foreign or U.S. issuers (Eurobonds).
+Commercial paper is a short-term debt security issued by a corporation, bank, municipality, or other issuer, usually for purposes such as financing current operations.
+Corporate debt securities registered and sold in the U.S. by foreign issuers are referred to as "Yankee bonds," and those sold outside the U.S. by foreign or U.S. issuers are referred to as Eurobonds.
+Commercial paper normally has a maturity of less than nine (9) months.
+A Fund may invest in commercial paper that cannot be resold to the public without an effective registration statement under the 1933 Act.
+While some restricted commercial paper normally is deemed illiquid, the Manager may in certain cases determine that such paper is liquid.